Tanzhengtong/Attribute-Knowledge-Graph-Completion-via-Augmented-Rule-based-Learning-Method/README.md

 # Attribute Knowledge Graph Completion via Augmented Rule-based Learning Method
 The augmented rule-based learning system is built on [AnyBURL](https://web.informatik.uni-mannheim.de/AnyBURL/) and is also called ***Augmented AnyBURL***.
 The complete source code of Augmented Rule-based Learning System is stored in [Google Drive](https://drive.google.com/drive/folders/1Dypoy9xSNmGs7LjEm0sT1JPZ_9KGXTZo?usp=sharing).
-To run ***Augmented AnyBURL***, there are four steps to go.
+To run ***Augmented AnyBURL***, there are five steps to go.
+### Step 1: Locate the working directory
+Before you start to run the Augemented AnyBURL, you need to go to the working directory first since all the modules are here.
+The working directory is '/AnyBURL/de/unima/ki/anyburl'.

-## Step 1: Learning
+## Step 2: Learning
 ### Command:
 java -Xmx3G -cp AnyBURL-JUNO.jar de.unima.ki.anyburl.LearnReinforced config-learn.properties
 ### Comment: